srijankulal/Spaceinvader/README.md

 # Space Invader Game with Hand Gestures

 This project is a Space Invader-style game that uses hand gestures for control.
-It utilizes Pygame for the game development, OpenCV for capturing video input, and MediaPipe for hand gesture recognition.
+It utilizes Pygame for game development, OpenCV for capturing video input, and MediaPipe for hand gesture recognition.

 ## Prerequisites

-Before running this project, ensure you have Python installed on your system.
-This project was developed with Python 3.8, but it should be compatible with other Python 3 versions.
+Before running this project, please make sure you have Python installed on your system.
+This project was developed with Python 3.8 but should be compatible with other Python 3 versions.

 ## Installation